 The operating principle of these novel valves is based on the elastic deformation of materials and is characterized by the absence of a stuffing box (0-ring).
-This is a real innovation for a flexible seal between the valve body and the needle stem is a source of many problems: leaks, pollution, and above all large friction effects requiring high force for opening/closing the valve and caus- ing large hysteresis.
+This is a real innovation since a flexible seal between the valve body and the needle stem is a source of many problems: leaks, pollution, and above all large friction effects requiring high force to open/close the valve and causing large hysteresis.

-After opening manually the helium bottle, a valve is automatically opened once the pressure delivered to the crate reaches 110 bar.
+After manually opening the helium bottle, a valve is automatically opened once the pressure delivered to the crate reaches 110 bar.
 A second valve is also opened when the pressure of the compressed air line reaches 6 bar.
-These two valves must be opened to put the crate into operation.
+These two valves must be open to put the crate into operation.
 The pressures are indicated on the synoptic.

 The helium gas is filtered twice and goes through a check valve.
 It is then compressed with a Nova-Swiss 3 kbar single-stage diaphragm compressor.
 A high-pressure gauge located at the exit of the compressor returns the output pressure to the Eurotherm.
 The gas is stored in a buffer volume whose pressure is maintained 150 bar above the setpoint requested by the user.
 The Eurotherm controller opens the CNRS valve (VP1) to increase the pressure in the cell or press.
 It opens the CNRS valve (VP2) to decrease the pressure.

-When there is an overload of pressure on the sample, a power cut, a compressed air cut or a lack of gas in the bottle, the low and high pressure circuits are automatically evacuated thanks to the valves operated by the mechanical pressure gauges.
-A 0.21 GPa relief valve located on the sample injection line and a kill switch complete the security system.
+If there is an overload of pressure on the sample, a power cut, a compressed air cut or no more gas in the bottle, the low and high-pressure circuits are automatically evacuated thanks to the valves operated by the mechanical pressure gauges.
+A 0.21 GPa relief valve located on the sample injection line and a kill switch complete the safety system.

-- Put the crate on a flat floor, the nearest to the high-pressure cell or press.
+- Place the crate on a flat floor surface, as near as possible to the high-pressure cell or press.

-- Unroll entirely the electric extension available at the back and plug it to 380V.
+- Unroll entirely the electric extension cord found at the back and plug it into 380V.
 Check that the "Plugged In" light is on.

-- Unroll the pipe of compressed-air and plug it to the line available on the instrument.
-Check that the pressure is above 6 bar (required to ensure a smooth operation of the crate).
+- Unroll the compressed air pipe and plug it into the line available on the instrument.
+Check that the pressure is above 6 bar (required to ensure smooth operation of the crate).
 If necessary, open the valve on the compressed air line.